Bakuman

 It is the first manga released online by Shueisha in multiple languages before becoming available in print outside Japan.
 In 2009, Viz Media licensed the manga for English release in North America.
 Besides releasing the series in collected volumes, they also released it in their online manga anthology Weekly Shonen Jump Alpha.
 A 75-episode anime television adaptation of the series by J.C.Staff was broadcast for three seasons on NHK Educational TV from October 2010 to March 2013.
 A live-action film adaptation was released in October 2015.

-Bakuman topped the Kono Manga ga Sugoi! list for male readers in 2010, was the seventh best-selling manga series of 2011 and the tenth best of 2012, and has over 15 million volumes in circulation.
+Bakuman topped the Kono Manga ga Sugoi! list for male readers in 2010, was the seventh best-selling manga series of 2011 and the 10th best of 2012.
+The manga has over 15 million copies in circulation.

 Plot

 When Moritaka Mashiro, a middle school student, forgets his notebook in class, he finds his classmate, Akito Takagi, who notes Mashiro's drawings.
 Takagi asks him to become a manga artist to his stories.
 However, Mashiro declines, citing his late manga artist uncle, who died from overworking.
 Takagi incites Mashiro to meet with Miho Azuki, Mashiro's crush, and tells her the two plan to become manga artists.
 In response, Azuki reveals her plans to be a voice actress.
 Mashiro proposes to her that they should both marry when Azuki becomes a voice actress for the anime adaptation of their manga.
 She accepts, but under the condition that they not meet face-to-face again until then.
 The two boys then start creating manga, under the pen name Muto Ashirogi, in hopes of getting serialized in Weekly Shōnen Jump.

 After submitting many one-shots to Shueisha, Ashirogi begin their first serialized manga in Weekly Shōnen Jump, Detective Trap (疑探偵TRAP（ぎたんていトラップ）, Gitantei Torappu), which is eventually canceled due to its declining popularity, after Mashiro is hospitalized for overworking on it.
 Their next series is the gag manga Vroom, Tanto Daihatsu (走れ!大発タント, Hashire!
 Daihatsu Tanto), which they give up on, realizing it will never be popular, coupled with Takagi's difficulty with writing rapid-fire humor.
 After being challenged by the editor-in-chief of Jump to create a superior manga to their rival's, Ashirogi develops their current series Perfect Crime Party (PCP -完全犯罪党-, PCP -Kanzen Hanzaitō-).
 It is met with considerable popularity but due to its theme, is unfit for an anime series.
 When their rival, Eiji Nizuma, submits a one-shot for serialization, Ashirogi competes by submitting Reversi which replaces Perfect Crime Party while the latter is moved to Shueisha's fictional monthly magazine, Hisshou Jump.
 After many conflicts involving the graphic novel sales and the voice actress choice, Reversi is chosen for an anime adaptation with Miho as the primary actress, after she passes a public audition.
 After fulfilling their dreams, the series ends with Mashiro officially proposing to Miho at the place they made their promise, the front gate of Miho's old home, followed by their first kiss.